 All of these controls were easy to reach from the driver’s seat and the layout was very easy to understand and operate especially while driving.

-Storage wise – it’s ok.
-You have two cup holders in the centre console for the people up front and in the back the centre console has an area which includes a third cup holder and a rectangular space for other smallish items.
+Storage-wise – it’s ok.
+You have two cup holders in the centre console for the people up front and in the back the centre console has an area that includes a third cup holder and a rectangular space for other smallish items.
 The door bins while not massive will hold a smallish bottle of water and a few CDs and bits and pieces and the glove box was ok in size, though it does get filled quickly with the owners manual and service book.

 In the rear of the Mk 7 Ford Fiesta, we found it a fairly nice place to be.
 The rear doors open wide and getting into the back was no hassle at all.
 The seats are nice and comfortable and we didn’t experience any backache on any long journeys that we have undertaken in this car.
-Space wise it will easily sit two abreast with good space in the middle, with three people it is a struggle and only advised for short journeys as anything over say 20 miles would be a bit of a chore to endure.
-You have ok leg room and head room for us was fine though if you are over six foot it would be worth sitting in one to see how you fair as the sloping roofline that the Mk7 Fiesta sports may be an issue.
+Space-wise it will easily sit two abreast with good space in the middle, with three people it is a struggle and only advised for short journeys as anything over say 20 miles would be a bit of a chore to endure.
+You have ok leg room and headroom for us was fine though if you are over six foot it would be worth sitting in one to see how you fair as the sloping roofline that the Mk7 Fiesta sports may be an issue.

 The rear windows don’t wind down all the way and are not as large as the front windows, due to its dynamic body styling, but saying that it was still light and airy in the back and we still felt that it was a nice place to be.

 Up front is just as spacious and the visibility is great.
 The rear view of the traffic behind us was ok, even though the rear window is a little smaller than the MK6 Fiesta and talking of visibility the door mirrors we felt were great and not too small at all.